-Petitioner further argues that the circuit court's amendment of its adjudicatory order did not comply with Rule 19.
+Petitioner further argues that the circuit court's amendment of its adjudicatory order did not comply with Rule 19 of the West Virginia Rules of Procedure for Child Abuse and Neglect Proceedings.
 Again, we disagree.
 Rule 19 provides that a petition must be amended prior to the final adjudicatory hearing.
-The requirements of Rule 19 were satisfied by the two additional adjudicatory hearings held by the circuit court regarding the amended petition.
+The requirements of Rule 19 were satisfied by the two additional adjudicatory hearings the circuit court held regarding the amended petition.
 Thus, petitioner was granted an additional opportunity to present evidence on the issue of abuse, in compliance with Rule 19.
-As such, the amendment of the circuit court's order was in accordance with Rule 19.
+As such, the amendment of the circuit court's order was in accordance with Rule 19 and does not constitute error.